Kingdom of Serbia (1217–1346): Reign of Stefan Dečanski

-Stefan Dečanski spread the kingdom to the east by winning the town of Nis and surrounding counties, and to the south by acquiring territories in Macedonia, He built the Visoki Dečani monastery in Metohija, the most monumental example of Serbian Medieval architecture, earning him his moniker.
-Stefan Dečanski defeated the Bulgarians in Battle of Velbazhd in 1330.
+Stefan Uroš III, known as Stefan Dečanski, spread the kingdom to the east by winning the town of Niš and surrounding counties, and to the south by acquiring territories in Macedonia.
+He built the Visoki Dečani monastery in Metohija, the most monumental example of Serbian Medieval architecture, earning him his nickname "Dečanski" (of Dečani).
+King Stefan defeated the Bulgarians in Battle of Velbazhd in 1330.

-However, it started not so well.
-During the civil war after Milutin's death, Serbia lost Zachlumia and Vidin.
-Zachlumia felt under Bosnian control, while the Despotate of Vidin, under Mihail Shishman, got to set free from Serbian suzerainty and returned to that of Bulgaria.
+However, it started not so well, since already between 1322 and 1326 Serbia lost the region of Hum to Bosnia.
+In the same time, the Despotate of Vidin, under Mihail Shishman, got to set free from Serbian suzerainty and returned to that of Bulgaria.
 Shishman would become Bulgarian tsar in 1323.
 On the other side, Byzantium was not doing well hard-pressed withstanding periodic Serbian and Bulgarian raids.
 Civil war erupted in which Bulgarians supported young Andronikos, and Serbs the elder Andronikos side.
 Despite younger Andronikos win within Byzantine internal struggle for power, by the time Byzantine civil war ended Serbia was the dominant Balkan power.
 Despite having supported the losing side, Serbia had managed to expand itself into Macedonia, which was the bone of contention between the three sides.
 As result, Byzantines and Bulgarians viewed Dečanski as a threat, and forged an anti-Serbian treaty which took action in 1330 when both launched an offensive against Serbia.
 Andronikos attacked Serbian-held parts of Macedonia, while Bulgarians met in a decisive battle near Kyustendil (Velbuzhd) in eastern Macedonia.
 The Bulgarian army was destroyed in that battle, and Mihail Shishman, Bulgarian Tsar, fatally wounded.
 When Andronikos heard the news, he quickly withdrew.

 The Battle of Velbazhd had enormous consequences.
 After the defeat, Bulgaria lay militarily crippled and politically subordinated to Serbia's interests.
 Sources diverge whether all of Bulgaria, or some parts, or technically officially not, Bulgaria became a vassal of Serbia, but Bulgaria's new tsar, Ivan Alexander, in this new reality, had his ability to conduct independent Bulgarian policies somehow limited.

 Dečanski then launched a war of total Macedonian conquest in 1331.
-Andronikos tied to negotiate peace in 1334, however Byzantines slipped into another civil war, leaving open way for Serbia to gain more power and territory and consolidate its hegemonic position in the Balkans.
+Andronikos tried to negotiate peace in 1334, however Byzantines slipped into another civil war, leaving open way for Serbia to gain more power and territory and consolidate its hegemonic position in the Balkans.
 Serb nobles were eager to deliver a final strike to the Byzantines, but Dečanski decided otherwise.
 His son, Stefan Dušan took advantage of this alienation of Serb nobility, and lead a coup that deposed his father.